awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-pricing-billing.md

 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 ## Billing<a name="capacity-reservations-billing"></a>

+Billing starts as soon as the capacity is provisioned and the Capacity Reservation enters the `active` state, and it continues while the Capacity Reservation remains in the `active` state\.

 Capacity Reservations are billed at per\-second granularity\.
 This means that you are charged for partial hours\.
 For example, if a reservation remains active in your account for 24 hours and 15 minutes, you will be billed for 24\.25 reservation hours\.